Common Life Safety Code Violations - Inspect Point

 Sprinkler System Maintenance

-This is the most frequently cited life safety code violation of any part of the LSC, and it can be a serious workplace hazard.
-There are comprehensive standards for how sprinkler systems must be installed and maintained in buildings in accordance with the NFPA 25.
-Violations most often occur from improper testing or infrequent maintenance.
+This is the most frequently cited life safety code violation of any part of the LSC–and it can be a serious workplace hazard.
+There are comprehensive standards for how commercial and industrial sprinkler systems must be installed, inspected, and maintained in accordance with the NFPA 25.
+Violations most often occur from improper testing or infrequent maintenance (inspection frequencies are widely varied and depend on the system and type of inspection being conducted).

-Some of the problems involving testing come from a lack of proper documentation of services.
+Some of the problems involving testing simply come from a lack of proper documentation of service.
+When a sprinkler system is inspected and serviced, you must keep proper records to prove compliance with the LSC.
 It can also stem from an unqualified individual calibrating equipment.
-It might also be caused by an incorrect frequency of professional inspections.
+Additionally, code violations might stem from an incorrect frequency of professional inspections.

-Maintenance life safety code violations are typically caused by the parts of a company’s sprinkler system.
-Missing parts, a lack of replacements, and uncalibrated gauges are some of the most common hazards.
+Maintenance life safety code violations typically relate to specific parts of a building’s sprinkler system.
+Missing parts or replacements and uncalibrated gauges are some of the most common hazards.

 faulty electrical wiring can be cause for a life safety code violation